Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 |`event_properties.[Amplitude] Page Title`| `string`.
 The page title. | document.title or ''.|
 |`event_properties.[Amplitude] Page Title`| `string`.
 The value of page url. | location.href.split('?')[0] or ``.|
 |`event_properties.${CampaignParam}`| `string`.
 The value of `UTMParameters` `ReferrerParameters` `ClickIdParameters` if has any.
 Check [here](./#web-attribution) for the possilbe keys. | Any undefined campaignParam or `undefined`. |

-!!!note "Page views"
-    The configuration for enabling Page views, along with the event name for Page views, may differ in versions prior to 1.9.1.

 #### Tracking sessions